danhpaiva/university-202101/README.md

 <h2>About the language</h2>
 <p>All codes were made in the Portuguese language.

-If you can't read the language, you may not be able to understand the codes.

 ⚠️ Perhaps I will return here in the future to redo some logic. 😉</p>